pgRouting/pgrouting/doc/contraction/pgr_contractionDeadEnd.rst

      10 [pos="5,0!"];
     }

-Stop by step dead end contraction ...............................................................................
+Step by step dead end contraction ...............................................................................

 The dead end contraction will stop until there are no more dead end nodes.